-Longstanding blubolt client, Seasalt, is a Cornish fashion company retailing women’s clothing, footwear and accessories inspired by the creative and maritime heritage of Cornwall.
-With over 50 stores in the UK alongside their eCommerce website, Seasalt were eager to invest in new technology that allowed them to sell all stock – whether it be located in a warehouse or in-store – to the widest possible audience.
-Read on to learn how blubolt worked with Seasalt and retail software specialists, ITIM, to turn this ambition into reality.
+Longstanding blubolt client, Seasalt, is a women’s fashion retailer with products inspired by the creative and maritime heritage of Cornwall.
+With over 50 UK stores and an eCommerce website, Seasalt were eager to invest in new technology that allowed them to sell all stock – whether it be located in a warehouse or in-store – to the widest possible audience.
+Read how blubolt worked with Seasalt and ITIM to integrate a new customer order management system.

-So the challenge was how to bring Seasalt’s in-store stock seamlessly to their eCommerce website so customers could purchase it if the warehouse stock had sold out.
-This would enable Seasalt to reduce the number of internal stock transfers and the cost of despatches while also increasing full price and sale price revenue by making more stock available to see online.
+So the challenge was bringing Seasalt’s in-store stock seamlessly online so customers could purchase it if warehouse stock sold out.
+This would enable Seasalt to reduce the number of internal stock transfers and the cost of despatches.
+Additionally, it would increase both full and sale price revenue by making more stock available online.

-The solution was to integrate COM (Customer Order Management), a third party system from ITIM, to manage the fulfilment process from stores.
-The new system made selected store stock available to purchase online and enabled individual stores to pick, pack and despatch orders to customers directly.
+The solution was to integrate COM (Customer Order Management) to manage the fulfilment process from stores.
+This third party system from ITIM made selected store stock available to purchase online.
+It also enabled individual stores to pick, pack and despatch orders to customers directly.

-For a seamless integration, the blubolt team carefully mapped out how each area of the website would be affected and then determined the action required.
+For a seamless integration, the blubolt team carefully mapped out how each area of the website would be affected.
+From there, they determined the action required.
 Specifically, this involved:

 Design considerations.
-Customer messaging on the website needed to change depending on where the product was physically located (warehouse or store).
-For example, when the product was shipped from a store, the website copy needed to indicate that international delivery was not available.
+Changing the customer messaging on the website depending on where the product was physically located (warehouse or store).
+For example, when the product was shipped from a store, the website copy indicated that international delivery was not available.
 This led to design amends for pages such as product detail, cart, checkout, delivery methods and order tracking.

 Data Considerations.
-To support the design changes, data amends included everything from stock files, order feeds and gift cards to APIs and delivery methods.
+Data amends included everything from stock files, order feeds and gift cards to APIs and delivery methods.

-In the first three days following launch, Seasalt had over 2,000 orders via the COM functionality and the figures have continued to rise since.
-With collection launches and sale periods on the horizon, Seasalt know they can now utilise all their stock and maximise sales at the best product margin.
+In the first three days following launch, Seasalt had over 2,000 orders via the COM functionality.
+And since, the figures have continued to rise!
+With collection launches and sale periods on the horizon, Seasalt can now utilise all their stock to maximise sales and product margins.

-“It’s fantastic to see such strong results from Seasalt following the COM launch,” says Richard Ayles, Senior Backend Developer at blubolt, “It was a complex project, with the blubolt team clearly demonstrating their technical expertise, but also a rewarding one in that we helped the client achieve their objectives so successfully.”
+“It’s fantastic to see such strong results following the COM launch,” says Richard Ayles, Senior Backend Developer at blubolt.
+“It was a complex project, with the blubolt team clearly demonstrating their technical expertise.
+At the same time, it was rewarding to help the client achieve their objectives so successfully.”

-If you’ve got an eCommerce project and need assistance, do get in touch with blubolt.
+If you’ve got an eCommerce project and need assistance, do get in touch with blubolt here.
 We would love to help!